Real Service Dog ID Card Vs Fake: Spot the Differences Now!

 • What work or task has the dog been trained to perform?

 Any organization claiming that purchasing their ID card gives your dog legal access to public spaces is selling a fake product.
-A legitimate ID card is simply a supplemental tool provided by accredited training schools, not a legally binding federal document.
+A legitimate ID card is simply a supplemental tool, not a legally binding federal document.

 The ADA does not require service animals to wear a vest, ID tag, or specific harness.
 Any website claiming you must buy an ID card for legal access is misleading the public and taking advantage of individuals with disabilities.